datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ git push github --tags

 Yay!
 Consider your midterm project submitted!
-Others can now install your dataset and check out your data science project -- and even better: they can reproduce your data science project easily from scratch!
+Others can now clone your dataset and check out your data science project -- and even better: they can reproduce your data science project easily from scratch!